nmacknight/16sCommunityAnalysis/Step 5 - EVE.md

   -Prepare SIMPER analysis to compare infected v exposed treatment outcome.
   -Box and whisker plot and ANOVA/tukey test most dissimilar bacterial abundances.
   -Group bacteria by apparent abundance in resistant fragments as putatively "good" PS/LS bacteria and then another group for susceptible fragments as putatively co-evolved pathogenic bacteria.
-  -Put these "good" and "bad" categorical groupings into WGCNA to see if a gene module is in CONSISTENT correlation with a majority of the bacteria in each categorical group
+  -Put these "good" and "bad" categorical groupings into WGCNA to see if a bacteria module is in CONSISTENT correlation with a majority of the bacteria in each categorical group
   - GO that module.
 This is a putative host-microbe interaction that is associated with whether that coral gets infected or not.

 #Porites astreoides